ibm-cloud-docs/text-to-speech/http.md

 The two versions of the `/v1/synthesize` method have the following parameters in common:

 -   `accept` (query parameter, *optional* string) - Specifies the requested audio format, or MIME type, in which the service is to return the audio.
 You can also specify this value with the HTTP `Accept` request header.
 URL-encode the argument to the `accept` query parameter.
 For more information, see [Audio formats](/docs/text-to-speech?topic=text-to-speech-audioFormats).
 -   `voice` (query parameter, *optional* string) - Specifies the voice in which the text is to be spoken in the audio.
 Use the `/v1/voices` method to get the current list of supported voices.
-The default voice is `en-US_MichaelVoice`.
+The default voice is `en-US_MichaelV3Voice`.
 For more information, see [Languages and voices](/docs/text-to-speech?topic=text-to-speech-voices).
 -   `customization_id` (query parameter, *optional* string) - Specifies a globally unique identifier (GUID) for a custom model that is to be used for the synthesis.
 A specified custom model must match the language of the voice that is used for the synthesis.
 If you include a customization ID, you must make the request with credentials for the instance of the service that owns the custom model.
 Omit the parameter to use the specified voice with no customization.
 For more information, see [Understanding customization](/docs/text-to-speech?topic=text-to-speech-customIntro).
 -   `X-Watson-Learning-Opt-Out` (request header, *optional* boolean) - Indicates whether the service logs request and response data to improve the service for future users.
 To prevent IBM from accessing your data for general service improvements, specify `true` for the parameter.
 For more information, see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/watson?topic=watson-gs-logging-overview).
 -   `X-Watson-Metadata` (request header, *optional* string) - Associates a customer ID with data that is passed with a request.
 For more information, see [Information security](/docs/text-to-speech?topic=text-to-speech-information-security).